Devesh-Nix/Healthwise/readme.md

   - Add new patients with details like name, DOB, gender, and email.
   - View patient history and medical records.
 - **Psychological Testing**:
-  - Conduct the MCMI-III test with 175 questions.
   - Automated scoring, BR conversions, and interpretations.
   - Generate detailed reports grouped by sections (e.g., Personality Patterns, Clinical Syndromes).
 - **Profile Management**: